netfun81/w9wm-mod/README.md

 ------------------------------------------------------------------------
 BUGS: (To be looked at in future)

-after starting w9wm, hotkeys arent working until selecting "new" from system menu or opening a program from applications menu.
+after starting w9wm, hotkeys arent working until selecting "New" from system menu or opening a program from applications menu.

-Alt-d pressed on root will close window manager
+Alt-d pressed on root without a focused window will close window manager.

 ------------------------------------------------------------------------